 To achieve this we focus on developing the children's skills of collaboration, imagination, discipline, resilience and curiosity.
 We aim to help children reach their full potential in a happy, secure environment.
 With skilled, caring teachers and an attractive setting in the heart of the Sussex countryside, we aim to provide an atmosphere that will encourage all-round development, stimulating the children's natural curiosity and giving them a sound foundation for the next stage of their school career.

-If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact either Mrs Clark or Mrs Miller in the school office who will be delighted to make an appointment.
-We also have an open afternoon on 20th November 2-3p.m and an open morning on 28th November 9-10 a.m 2017.
+If you would like to come and visit our school, meet the teachers and see the children at work, please feel free to contact either Mrs Clark or Mrs Miller in the school office who will be delighted to make an appointment for you.
+We also have an open afternoon on Monday 19th November from 2-3p.m and an open morning on Wednesday 21st November from 9-10a.m 2018.

-Contact: Laughton CP School, Church Lane, Laughton, East Sussex, BN8 6AH 01323 811306 or by email office@laughton.e-sussex.sch.uk

-Laughton School Council

-We've raised money for charity and help with interviews
+Contact: Laughton CP School, Church Lane, Laughton, East Sussex, BN8 6AH 01323 811306 or by email office@laughton.e-sussex.sch.uk Laughton School Council We've raised money for charity and we help with interviews.

-We try and make our school the best place
+We try to make our school the best place.

 We feel valued and listened to.
 Our opinions matter.
-We are a voice for each class and year group.

-A committee of pupils (Reception-Year 6), voted in each year by their peers, take responsibility for some aspects of school life (e.g. playtime routines, organisation, interviews).
+A committee of pupils (Reception- Year 6), voted in each year by their peers, take responsibility for some aspects of school life (e.g. playtime routines, organisation, interviews).
 They have a say in spending a small part of the school budget, help run events and decide which charities to support through fund raising, they also play an active part in informing and discussing school issues.
-The School Council is facilitated by Mrs Brown.
+The School Council is facilitated by Mrs Budd.
 The School